August 1922

 Lawlor (2011), pg 318, Abbott (2000), pg 316

-Arthur Griffith, President of the Provisional Government, dies of a brain haemorrhage.
+Arthur Griffith dies of a brain haemorrhage.
 He is replaced by Cosgrave.
-Comment

 A pro-Treaty patrol is ambushed at Bedford near Listowel, Co.
 Kerry resulting in the death of John Quayne and the wounding of two others.